Charcoal Springs Philosophy Retreat

 Community Lodging

-The retreat fee (please inquire) includes all philosophy and arts programming, Saturday dinner, Sunday breakfast, and shared use of the land.
+The retreat fee includes all programming, Saturday dinner, Sunday breakfast, and shared use of the land.
 Please choose the lodging style that best fits your comfort needs.
-(More pics of the Property, Campgrounds and Cabin)
+Hosted in the Santa Cruz Mountains, between camp loma and summit road (exact location shared upon registration).

 (Retreats are offered on a sliding scale, reflecting our commitment to accessibility while honoring the care, time, and energy required to facilitate the experience.
 Those who wish to contribute beyond the suggested range are warmly invited to do so to support the sustainability of this work!)